ShaPOC/ue4-vrs-prototype/README.md

 ## Included with this project

+The _Plugins folder__ contains the JoystickPlugin plugin, which enables the use of a HOTAS.

 The __Maya folder__ contains the models used in the project as .mb (Maya) files and the .fbx file as derived from them and used within the Unreal Engine 4 project.

 ## How about a license of some sort?